How Often Should You Wash Your Face?

 When you don’t regularly wash your face, environmental pollutants and oil can build up, leading to oily skin, blemishes, and even signs of premature aging.

 While the skincare industry has ballooned into a multi-billion dollar industry, washing your face isn’t all about vanity — it’s also about hygiene.
-Dr. Gohara says people should make an effort to keep their faces clean, just like they would any other part of their body.
-“It should be viewed as a matter of hygiene and health, like toothbrushing, but it often is not,” she says.
+Dr. Gohara said people should make an effort to keep their faces clean, just like they would any other part of their body.
+“It should be viewed as a matter of hygiene and health, like toothbrushing, but it often is not.”

 Amazon